A young female patient presented at the emergency department with complaints of shortness of breath and worsening of a productive cough (Fig. 1).

 In KS, there are mutations in genes DNAL1 and DNAH5, leading to impaired ciliary motility that predisposes to recurrent sinus and pulmonary infections, infertility and errors with left-right body orientation.
 Diagnosis is made by various ciliary function tests, genetic testing and biopsy.
 Imaging plays an important role in the diagnosis.
 Early diagnosis and treatment change patient’s prognosis.

 Imaging studies have an important supporting role in the diagnosis of KS.
 Patients with respiratory symptoms readily undergo a plain chest radiograph.
-In KS, the findings on chest radiograph include bronchiectasis with mid to lower lobe predilection4.
+In KS, the findings of a chest radiograph include bronchiectasis with mid to lower lobe predilection4.
 The findings depend on the severity of underlying bronchiectasis.
 Additional findings include situs inversus, a term used to describe the inverted position of chest and abdominal organs.
-The condition is called situs inversus totalis when there is a total transposition of abdominal and thoracic viscera (mirror image of internal organs normal positioning).
-Much more rarely is transposition of the abdominal organs with a 'normal' left-sided heart, known variously as situs inversus incompletus, situs inversus partialis, or simply situs inversus with laevocardia.
+The condition is called situs inversus totalis, where there is a total transposition of abdominal and thoracic viscera (mirror image of internal organs normal positioning).
+Much more rare is transposition of the abdominal organs with a 'normal' left-sided heart, known variously as situs inversus incompletus, situs inversus partialis, or simply situs inversus with laevocardia.

 High-resolution CT is an important tool in the detection and management of bronchiectasis.
 High-resolution CT shows that pulmonary disease related to PCD predominantly involves the middle and lower lobes of the lungs.
 In a study by Kennedy. et al, the right middle lobe was the most common lobe to manifest bronchiectasis in both adult (93%) and pediatric patients(38%).The distribution of bronchiectasis was central (42%) or diffuse (53%).
 No patient was found to have peripheral bronchiectasis alone5.
 In adults, high-resolution CT findings negative for bronchiectasis may have a role in excluding the diagnosis of PCD.
 Correlation of severity of disease on high-resolution CT with patient phenotype gives further insight into the diversity and natural history of PCD5.
 Peribronchial consolidation, mucous plugging, atelectasis, and nonspecific infiltrates have been associated with bronchiectasis and could be seen in KS6.

 In conclusion, situs abnormality in association with lower lobe bronchiectasis should prompt the diagnosis of Kartagener syndrome.
-A high index of suspicion is needed to make an early diagnosis so that timely treatment options may be offered to prevent problems associated with it.
+A high index of suspicion is needed to make an early diagnosis, so that timely treatment options may be offered to prevent associated problems.

 You can find more interesting cases in the app "Discover Radiology: Chest x-ray interpretation".